Why You Really Need to Set Up Production Planning Processes

 This is where you apply a safety stock formula to determine the “emergency stock” that will be sufficient to get you out of a tight spot.
 Setting up backorder channels is another good emergency method.

 These are the basics, but you can go further.
-You can invest in Smart Workshop software to record your sales history so you can make more accurate forecasts.
+You can invest in Smart Manufacturing Software to record your sales history so you can make more accurate forecasts.

 3. Prioritize Your Inventory

 It’s not just how many total units you need to produce.